 My friend and owner of Shop Compliment, Melissa Camilleri has used Instagram to grow her entire business and she now runs a fantastic course teaching others how to do the same.
 You can find out more about her course here:

 Marketing online changes rapidly and you need to move forward with it.
-Your number 1 priority should always be about connecting with your customers, but high on your list of priorities should be learning new tactics that are going to help your business grow.
+Your number 1 priority should always be about connecting with your customers.
+In addition, high on your list of priorities should be learning new tactics that are going to help your business grow.
 Don’t become complacent.
 If you are profitable, you are driving regular traffic to your website, and you have happy customers, that doesn’t mean you are doing things perfect.
 Neither does it mean that you’ll still be seeing that same success in 6 months from now.
 There is always room for improvement, and you always need to try and stay one step ahead of the competition.

 Stay connected with other entrepreneurs